Robot end effector

-An end effector or tool head is the device at the end of a robotic arm, designed to interact with the environment.
-The exact nature of this device depends on the application of the robot.
+An end effector or tool head is the device at the end of a robotic arm designed to interact with the environment, typically a gripper or a tool.
+Its exact nature depends on the application of the robot.

+Etymology

-In the strict definition, which originates from serial robotic manipulators, the end effector means the last link (or end) of the robot.
+In the strict definition, which originates from serial robotic manipulators, the term denotes the last link (or 'end') of the robot.
 At this endpoint, the tools are attached.
 In a wider sense, an end effector can be seen as the part of a robot that interacts with the work environment.
 This does not refer to the wheels of a mobile robot or the feet of a humanoid robot, which are not end effectors but rather part of a robot's mobility.

-End effectors may consist of a gripper or a tool.

 Grippers

 Categories

 When referring to robotic prehension there are four general categories of robot grippers: